 Down the slippery slopes, we reach the Ancient Agora quite fast.
 Once inside, we are soon in front of the Stoa of Attalos, built and named after the King Attalos of Pergamon.

 A Stoa was a covered portico, this one underwent an impressive work of restoration allowing us to see how porticos looked in the past.
 This stoa now hosts the Museum of the Ancient Agora.

 We walk up for a while to reach the Temple of Hephaestus, with its impressive intact columns of Doric order.
-Its great state of conservation allows to perceive the structure and design of temples in Ancient Greece.
+Its great state of conservation allows perceiving the structure and design of temples in Ancient Greece.

 The Cemetery of Kerameikos

 Our last stage approaches with a visit to the ancient cemetery, Kerameikos.
 The church of Agia Triada stands in the background of this beautiful yet solitary area of the city, it remains an archaeological site not many people visit while in Athens.

 There are two different ways to explain the name of the cemetery: some say that the area receives its name from the word keramos (Greek for pottery) because several pottery workshops populated the area before it became a cemetery.